 Other new training requirements include:

-- Having a site- and equipment-specific rescue plan.
-This written plan should detail how to get an operator down if the lift stops functioning while elevated.
+- Having a site-specific rescue plan.
+This written plan should detail how to get workers down if the lift stops working while in the air.

--Operators must familiarize themselves before operating a type of MEWP they haven’t used before.
+- Before starting a job, workers must have knowledge of any MEWP they haven’t used before.
 This includes reading the operator manual.

--Operators must explain to other workers on the lift how to get down if something happens to the operator.
+- Other workers must know how to get down from the lift if something happens to the operator.

 Don’t Put Off Updating Your Training and Certification

 ANSI standards are voluntary.
-However, not following them could be considered a violation of OSHA’s “General Duty” clause.
+Yet, not following them could violate OSHA’s “General Duty” clause.
 This clause requires employers to keep the workplace free from recognized hazards.
 As of 2018, fines for these types of violations can range from $12,934 to $129,336.

 Of course, worker safety is always the highest priority.
 That’s where MEWP training and certification is so important.
-These days, you can get fast, affordable training online.
-You can also get training and certification on specific types of MEWPs, such as cherry pickers or scissor lifts.
-The new ANSI standards will be enacted soon.
-Why wait to get the training required to meet the new standards?
+These days, you can get fast, affordable online training with CertifyMeOnline.net.
+You can also get training on specific types of MEWPs, such as cherry pickers or scissor lifts.